jvelo/ac-exercise/README.md

 AC Exercise
 ===========

-This program analyzes temperature & humidity grow-house time-series to detect conditions opportune to the development of diseases, based on a set of rules.
+This program analyzes temperature & humidity time-series from a grow-house to detect conditions opportune to the development of diseases, based on a set of rules.

 Choices & design